 Many Sober People Fail Test

 A major problem with the test is that it’s hard for many completely sober people to pass it.
-Researchers report that 30% of sober people fail the test.
+Researchers report that 30% of sober volunteers fail the test.
 That’s under ideal conditions.
-With no blinking lights, cars rushing past, uneven surface, anxiety, and so on.
+Within a well-lighted room.
+They’re not nervous.
+And they don’t fear being arrested.
+They have no blinking lights, cars rushing past, uneven surface, anxiety, and so on.
 Yet almost one-third fail to pass.
 And they have a BAC of 0.000%.

 Consider the One-leg Stand.
 It’s not a very good indicator of intoxication.
 But it’s a very good test of age.
 How long a person can stand on one leg is very good indicator of their age.
 It’s also helpful in helping diagnose any of a number of physical or neurological problems.